etsi123/DataScience_BlackJackCardCounting/README.md

     python simulate_blackjack.py num_decks=6 deck_penetration=0.1 num_shoes=20000

 The number of decks is casino/table dependent but it is in your best interest to seek blackjack games with fewer decks and smaller deck penetration (Fig. 2).
-Some simulations are shown below illustrating these points.
 More accurate results will be obtained by increasing the number of shoes run.

 Note this code assumes the following set of blackjack rules (rules that I have personally encountered).